LED Control

 Python 3.7 or newer is required.

-8. Flash the firmware onto your microcontroller board: hold down the BOOTSEL button when connecting it to your computer with a USB cable and it should enumerate as a USB storage device.
-Drag and drop or copy and paste the .uf2 binary file in build/firmware into the microcontroller.
+folder). - Flash the firmware onto your microcontroller board: hold down the BOOTSEL button when connecting it to your computer with a USB cable and it should enumerate as a USB storage device.
+Drag and drop or copy and paste the

 Software Setup (Raspberry Pi)